pennzht/saphyra/docs/2024-spring.md

 Saphyra 2024 Spring Report
 ===

 [__Saphyra__](https://github.com/pennzht/saphyra) is a proof assistant under development, with simplicity and user-friendliness as goals.
-As of April 1, 2024, it is able to verify some simple statements about natural numbers and automatically prove (propositional) tautologies with ≤ 6 variables (the limit is artificial to avoid long running loops).
+As of April 1, 2024, it is able to verify some simple statements about natural numbers and automatically prove (propositional) tautologies with ≤ 6 atomic statements (the limit is artificially imposed to avoid long running loops).
 A Web user interface is also added, so you can prove propositions by clicking on suitable tactics.

 This software is in its early stages and incomplete, but I have plans to continue developing it and improving it.